perfsonar/docker-oneshot-signer/README.md

 manually or as part of an automated process.

+## Prerequisites

+The following are required to run

+ * A POSIX-compliant shell
+ * Docker or Podman with Docker compatibility installed
+ * GPG (If a key is to be exported from a keyring.)

 ## Preparing to Sign

-Other than Docker and access to the containers, the sole requirement for a one-shot signing is a directory (called the _repository directory_).
+DOSS requires access to its containers, which are available on `ghcr.io`.

+There needs to be a directory containing an RPM or Debian repository to be signed.
 Usually, this will have been produced by Unibuild and wil be named `unibuild-repo`.
+DOSS will automatically select the appropriate container to match the repository.

+The key used to sign the packages in the repository can be one in your GPG keyring or provided as a file that can be imported into GPG inside the container during signing.
+The passphrase for the key can be provided on the command line (not recommended) or in a file (recommended).

 ## Signing Using a DOSS Container